 I'm confused or unsure of what to do.
 Who can I call to get help?

-If you have been a victim of identity theft and you have been selected for verification; you will not be allowed to obtain tax information through the use of the IRS Data Retrieval Tool or to receive an IRS Tax Return Transcript until the matter has been resolved by the IRS.
+If you have been a victim of identity theft, and you have been selected for verification, federal regulations will not allow you to obtain tax information through the use of the IRS Data Retrieval Tool or to receive an IRS Tax Return Transcript until the matter has been resolved by the IRS.

 Why am I being asked for high school completion status?

-Proof of high school completion status is required with your FAFSA application to receive federal student aid.
-You may choose to provide one of the following documents that indicate the student’s high school completion status when the student will begin college in 2013-2014.
+Proof of high school completion status is required with your FAFSA application in order to receive federal student aid.
+You may choose to provide one of the following documents that indicate high school completion status.

-- A copy of the student’s high school diploma.
+- A copy of your high school diploma.

-- A copy of the student’s final official high school transcript that shows the date when the diploma was awarded.
+- A copy of your final official high school transcript that shows the date when the diploma was awarded.

-- A copy of the student’s General Educational Development (GED) certificate or GED transcript.
+- A copy of your General Educational Development (GED) certificate or GED transcript.

 What is the Identity and Statement of Educational Purpose?

-A statement certifying who you are and that the federal student financial assistance you may receive will only be used for educational purposes and to pay the cost of attendance for 2013-2014 award year.
-To help you better understand the acceptable documentation requirements, the documentation requirement is listed bellow under two categories:
+A statement certifying who you are and that the federal student financial assistance you may receive will only be used for educational purposes and to pay the cost of attendance for 2014-2015 award year.
+The documentation requirement is listed bellow under two categories:

 Students who are selected for verification and who are able to appear in person must provide to an authorized financial aid administrator the following documentation: